 Directions

-- Cut in the lard or butter using a pastry cutter or fork until the mixture is crumbly.
+- Cut in the lard or butter with a fork till its crumbly.

-- Turn the dough out onto a floured surface and knead for about 5 minutes, or until smooth.
+- Dump the dough onto a floured surface and knead for 4–5 minutes until smooth.

-- Divide the dough into 10-12 equal pieces and roll each into a ball.
-Let the dough balls rest for at least 15 minutes.
+- Divide into 10–12 balls and let them rest for at least 15 minutes.

-- On a floured surface, roll each ball into a thin circle.
-Cook on a hot skillet for about 1 minute on each side, or until golden brown and cooked through.
-Keep the tortillas warm while you cook the remaining dough.
+- Roll each ball into a thin circle on a floured surface.
+Cook on a hot skillet about 1 minute per side until golden and puffy.
+Keep them warm while you finish.

 Tips for Making Perfect Tortillas